 - Absence of intent: If the accused was under the influence of drugs or alcohol when the property was stolen, their attorney might be able to demonstrate that intent was absent.

 - Owner's permission: If the defendant proves that the property's legitimate owner offered the property to the defendant, larceny charges may be dismissed.

 - Claim of ownership: If the accused demonstrates that they had a legitimate claim to the property, larceny charges may be rejected.

 - Error of fact or law: Unlike most states, California may allow unfamiliarity with state laws as a possible defense in some cases.

 These are just a few of the defense strategies that may be used in your defense against larceny charges in Santa Barbara.
 The most important thing is to have a knowledgeable and experienced Santa Barbara larceny lawyer fighting in your best interest to form a defense for the most optimal outcome.

 Retain an Experienced Santa Barbara Theft and Larceny Lawyer

 Larceny charges are severe matters in California.
 That's why it is essential to secure a skilled criminal defense attorney to help you develop a robust defense and fight to protect your legal rights.

 Turn to the Aron Law Firm to defend your rights and protect your future.
 Our firm, led by a former California Deputy District Attorney, William Aron, boasts decades of experience with the Santa Barbara criminal judicial system.
 Our seasoned legal team is here to consult you on the next best steps to get through this challenging time.
-Call our office at (805) 618-1768 or contact us online to schedule a free and confidential case evaluation.
+Call our office at (805) 618-1768 or contact us online to schedule a confidential case evaluation.